 Motorcyclists are often hurt at intersections when drivers disregard traffic rules and strike a passing rider.
 At Frankl & Kominsky, we know how much damage a motorist can do when he or she causes a crash.
-Our motorcycle crash lawyers have helped many South Florida residents recover compensation after injuries in an intersection collision.
+Our motorcycle crash lawyers have helped many West Palm Beach residents recover compensation after injuries in an intersection collision.
 We provide aggressive legal representation in helping you hold those who harmed you responsible.Intersection Collisions Can Cause Serious Injuries

 Intersections are common accident sites.
 In 2014, the Florida Legislature’s Office of Program Policy Analysis & Government presented a report on red light cameras at crossroads.
 It reported a 12 percent increase in intersection crashes in the first year after red light cameras were installed at these sites.

 When a motorcycle is involved in a collision, its riders can suffer devastating harm.
 The impact of the crash can throw people off the motorcycle and into traffic or against a structure.
 Bone fractures, brain injuries, and spinal cord damage are not uncommon in these accidents.

 A motorcyclist can take steps to reduce the risk of harm.
 For example, a rider can wear a helmet to protect against head injuries and wear reflective gear to stay visible to other motorists.
 When an accident does happen, however, a motorcycle crash victim can pursue an injury claim against a driver who caused the intersection collision.Seek Compensation Through a Negligence Lawsuit